 To get WiFi in a campervan, choose whether you’d like a built-in mobile hotspot, mobile hotspot router, satellite, or public WiFi.
 You may need to purchase an unlimited data plan for your phone, a hotspot router, an extra phone line, a satellite, or a combination of these tools and a signal booster.

 This article will discuss options for establishing a WiFi connection in a campervan, including comparisons and a step-by-step guide for getting started.
+Furthermore, check my van build resources page if you’re building your own van.

 Types of WiFi Internet Connection

 Most cell phone providers provide a quick, easy connection to the internet for smartphones through 4G, 5G, and LTE data services.
-When determining whether your data plan can support your needs, consider that streaming a high definition movie requires about 3GB of data per hour while uploading a photo takes about 2-4 MB.
+When determining whether your data plan can support your needs, consider that streaming a high-definition movie requires about 3GB of data per hour while uploading a photo takes about 2-4 MB.

 If your cell phone plan does not provide what you need, you may consider a pricey but much more effective satellite internet connection or finding a campground with public WiFi access.